 - We enjoy working with our professionally younger colleagues.

 - We want to educate competitive professionals in the field.

 - Our goal is to show that the world of Data Science is achievable if you have the desire to learn everything.

 “We care about delivering solutions to customers, i.e. about technology helping business.
 That's why we need people for our team who have a certain overlap from technologies to the customer's requirements, or people who can name everything that they need to secure technically in order for their company to function effectively.
 This intertwining of two worlds is relatively important for the successful realisation of projects in BI, which is why we need educated colleagues not only on our side, but also on the other – the customer's.
 It appears that today there are generally few of these people, so we must also do something to ensure that graduates leave schools with the education which is currently necessary.
-With its graduate profile, the University of Economics, Prague is very close to Adastra, so it was the obvious choice.“ (interview with Dagmar Bínová for Student magazine).
+With its graduate profile, the Prague University of Economics and Business is very close to Adastra, so it was the obvious choice.“ (interview with Dagmar Bínová for Student magazine).

 Big Data Science Lead

 Big Data Competency Lead

 Do you need any additional information regarding DS & BI Academy?
 Don't hesitate to ask, we'll be happy to answer your query.

 We will contact you as soon as possible.